ActualLab/Fusion.Samples/docs/tutorial/Part13.md

 **1.** Upgrade all Fusion package references to v6.1+.

-**2.** Replace all references to `Stl.Fusion.Client` to `Stl.Fusion` - there is no separate client assembly in v6.1+, `Stl.Fusion.dll` contains the client.
+**2.** Replace all references to `ActualLab.Fusion.Client` to `ActualLab.Fusion` - there is no separate client assembly in v6.1+, `ActualLab.Fusion.dll` contains the client.

 **3.** If you are using Fusion authentication (e.g. `IAuth`, `User`, etc. - in fact, almost everything related to Fusion authentication except `Session`), reference:
-- `Stl.Fusion.Ext.Contracts` - from your contracts / client-side projects
+- `ActualLab.Fusion.Ext.Contracts` - from your contracts / client-side projects
-- `Stl.Fusion.Ext.Services` - from your server-side projects.
+- `ActualLab.Fusion.Ext.Services` - from your server-side projects.

 **4.** If you are using some projects declaring just `IXxxClientDef` types, remove these projects.

-**5.** Any project that declares compute or command services must reference `Stl.Generators`.
+**5.** Any project that declares compute or command services must reference `ActualLab.Generators`.

 **6.** Any project that declares `[MemoryPackable]` types must reference `MemoryPack.Generator`.